eoscostarica/guide.eoscostarica.io/docs/tutorials/node-installation.md

 }
 ```

 > Replace `EOS_PUB_DEV_KEY` with its corresponding value.
-To see how to generate a key pair, check out [our guide](https://guide.eoscostarica.io/docs/eos-learn/private-keys/) about this topic.
+To see how to generate a key pair, check out our guide [Private Keys](https://guide.eoscostarica.io/docs/eos-learn/private-keys/) about this topic.

 ### `start.sh`
 ```bash